Triage- the process of determining the priority of patients’ treatments based on the severity of their condition.

 What is the ideal balance of Omega 3’s to Omega 6’s?
 1:3 or 1:4

-What does the average person following The Western Diet’s ratio look like???
+What does the average ratio of a person following The Standard American Diet???

 Ideally about one third of your diet comes from fat and is balanced between saturated, monounsaturated and polyunsaturated fats.

 - Saturated fats = Animal fats and tropical oils (coconut, palm, cocoa)

 - Monounsaturated = Olive oil, avocado, peanuts, pecans, almonds etc.

 - Polyunsaturated = Omega-3 Fish oil and Flax (don’t eat the seeds whole they won’t be absorbed…)

 - Omega-6 = Most seed oils – Canola, Safflower, Sunflower etc.